If you want to solve life’s problems with greater ease, you should learn how to think logically, right?

 You want to make sure you’re using the right kinds of logic for the problems at hand.

 For example, you might need a non-classical logic instead of classical logic to approach a particular problem.

 You see, logical thinkers do what I’m doing now:

-They put the breaks on such questions and start to spin them around.
+They put the brakes on when they encounter problems and start to spin those problems around.

 Why?
 Because logic itself often involves digging deeper and analyzing different perspectives.

 For example, one of the forms of logical thinking you’re about to discover would have you instantly ask…

 Is there more than one kind of logic for solving life’s problems quickly?
 Or can I explore alternatives outside of logic?

 A logical thinker might do the same thing to the very idea of a “problem” itself.

 This is done by “mentally rotating” the topic at hand and seeing how it might in fact not be a problem at all.